sriram0424/ECE51216-Project/README.md

 In addition, this repo includes a sat test script that allows you to automatically test your SAT solver against a folder of .cnf files and evaluate its correctness and runtime performance.

-**Repository Structure
-.
-├── sat_solver_h_MOM.py        # CDCL SAT solver using MOM heuristic
-├── sat_test_script.py        # Script to test solver on a batch of CNF files ├── UUF50.218.1000/            # Example folder containing CNF benchmarks (can be replaced) └── README.md                  # This file

 **Features
 **SAT Solver (sat_solver_h_MOM.py)
 - DIMACS parser: Reads CNF files in standard SAT format.